SergiiKudriashov/async-source/README.md

-# AsyncSource #
+# AsyncSource

-With AsyncSource you can
-* Create stateful reactive data source for asynchronous requests
-* Handle errors
-* Configure throttling
-* Ignore inconsistent state
-* Control state of your requests (isLoading, isFetch, data)
+`AsyncSource` is a stateful, reactive data source designed for managing asynchronous requests in modern JavaScript and TypeScript projects.
+It provides robust features for error handling, throttling, and caching, making it ideal for applications that require efficient data management.

+### Features
+**Stateful Management:** Track the state of your requests, including (`isLoading`, `isFetched`, `data`).

+**Error Handling:** Automatically manage errors with customizable handlers, ensuring a smooth user experience.

+**Debounce Control:** Integrate built-in debouncing to manage rapid requests, preventing redundant calls and ensuring only the latest call is processed.

+**Cache Support:** Cache responses locally with configurable storage options and expiration times, enhancing performance and reducing unnecessary network requests.

-In case of multiple calls - only last call will be processed.
+**Automatic State Consistency:** In cases of multiple calls, only the last call will be processed, maintaining data integrity and consistency.

+### Use Cases

-Connect AsyncSource to your dynamic selects with in build debounce
+- Connect `AsyncSource` to dynamic selects to efficiently handle user interactions and data fetching.
+- Implement throttling and debouncing in applications that require real-time data updates without overwhelming the server.

 ### Install ###
 ```